troglobit/smcroute/test/README.md

     MC -----> a1       /     \        a2 -----> MC
                '------'       '------'

+Both bridge ports, `a1` and `a2`, are untagged members of each VLAN.

 > **Note:** interface `a1` and `vlan1` are in the same VLAN (VID 1), and
 >           interface `a2` and `vlan2` are in the same VLAN (VID 2).